codio/site/source/docs/content/authoring/playmode.html.md

 When the content is rendered to a student, various options can be controlled

-- The **Collapse table of contents**  button allows the user to collapse the Guides pane to provide larger working area if required.
+- The **Collapse table of contents**  button allows the user to collapse the content pane to provide larger working area if required.
 - **Navigation Buttons** allows the user to navigate forward/backward in the guide.
 - **Settings** allows the user to view the unit as a teacher (e.g. show solution information hidden to students) change the Theme (light/dyslexic), Mark as Complete, change the font size, reset both the theme and fonts and to restore the current files (see below).
 See [Dyslexia Support](/docs/dashboard/student/dyslexia/) section
 - **[Show/Hide Section List Hamburger Icon](/docs/content/authoring/collapse/)** allows the user to show/hide the section list.